 Your library is committed to providing every person in our community with free access to information, which is why we recently began partnering with Veteran Affairs (VA) to provide homeless Veterans with information about housing resources.
-Every Friday from 10-11 a.m., a VA community outreach social worker is available in the library’s Polly Peterson Room to meet with Veterans who are seeking short-term and long-term housing.
+On the first and third Tuesdays of every month from 12:30-1:30 p.m., a VA community outreach social worker is available in the library’s Polly Peterson Room to meet with Veterans who are seeking short-term and long-term housing.

 We recently talked with Amanda Dobbs, a community outreach specialist for VA’s Health Care for Homeless Veterans Program (HCHV), about the importance of connecting Veterans with housing resources and what resources are available in our region.